The VHTRC gives several awards to recognize achievement by its members. Here are the categories and procedures for these awards that will cover 2013.

 To be eligible for any VHTRC award, except for Rookie of the Year, a person must have been a club member for the entire year covered by the award.
 For the Rookie of the Year award, a person must have first joined the club after July 1 of the year before the award year and before July 1 of the year in question.
 (That means that to be eligible for the 2013 Rookie of the Year Award, a person must have joined the club after July 1, 2012 and before July 1, 2013.)

 Any member of the VHTRC may make nominations.
-Nominators are strongly encouraged to submit justifications that include references to race results, participation, etc. While such justifications are not strictly required, they go a long way to refreshing the memory of the voters regarding accomplishments over the last year.
+Nominators are strongly encouraged to at least three races results or references to race results, participation, etc. While such justifications are not strictly required, they go a long way to refreshing the memory of the voters regarding accomplishments over the last year.
 We may also contact nominees to help us in setting out their accomplishments that voters should consider.

 You may nominate yourself.
 Or ask a friend to nominate you.
 We encourage this, especially if your accomplishments are ones of which local club members might be largely unaware (e.g., events outside the VA-MD-DC-area or events in which few club members would have participated).
 We want club members to know what other members have done and to consider their accomplishments.
 If you do not nominate yourself and you do not get nominated, please do not complain!

 You may nominate one person for each award.
 If you make more than one nomination for the same award, we reserve the right to ignore it.
 We also reserve the right to ignore any nomination that is likely to be in poor taste.
 Nominating some people for "Runner of the Year" would be mean.